somros/MHWI_GOACLIM/readme.md

 ## Bias correction with delta method

-XXX add when we do proj
+To add when we do projections.
+What is the spatial and temporal scale at which the correction should occur?

 ## Calculate MHWI